FRex/analyzepng/README.md

 options meant for bash scripting start with a single `+` instead of `--` to not be completed when you type in `--` and trigger completion.

+Note: some examples are from previous versions and the formatting might differ a little from the latest version, the first two examples (`-h` and `test.png` are always up to date).

 ```
 $ analyzepng.exe -h
 analyzepng.exe - print information about chunks of given png files